Hierarchical Music Specification Language

 HMSL has been widely used by composers working in algorithmic composition for over twenty years.
 In addition to the authors (who are also composers), HMSL has been used in pieces by Nick Didkovsky, The Hub, James Tenney, Tom Erbe, and Pauline Oliveros.

 A Java port of HMSL was developed by Nick Didkovsky under the name JMSL, and is designed to interface to the JSyn API.

+HMSL is licensed under the free Apache License V2.